algolia/react-instantsearch/docgen/src/guide/Styling_widgets.md

 All widgets under the `react-instantsearch/dom` namespace are shipped with fixed CSS class names.

-The format for those class names is `ais-NameOfWidget__elementModifier`.
+The format for those class names is `ais-NameOfWidget-element--modifier`.

 The different class names used by every widgets are described on their respective documentation page.
 You can also inspect the underlying DOM and style accordingly.